Ellon Castle

 Ellon Castle is a scheduled monument within the town of Ellon, Aberdeenshire, Scotland.
-Only ruins survive of the 16th-century structure that may incorporate sections from the 15th century together with 18th-century renovations.
-The ruins form a focal point in a formal 6 acre garden planted in 1745; an older Category A listed sundial dating from c.
-1700 forms the centrepiece to the garden.
+Only ruins survive of the structure dating primarily from the 16th century, incorporating elements from the 15th century and later 18th-century alterations.
+The ruins form a focal point within a formal 6 acre garden laid out in 1745, centred on a Category A listed sundial dating from c.
+1700.

 History

 Motte Castle

-A timbered motte castle existed on a different site (Note: The site was recorded on an 1874 town plan as being opposite the New Inn on Market Street.) in Ellon, which later became known as Moot Hill or Earl's Hill, dating back to the 13th-century rule of the Comyns.
+A timbered motte castle existed on a different site (Note: The site was recorded on an 1874 town plan as being opposite the New Inn on Market Street.) in Ellon.
+Later known as Moot Hill or Earl's Hill, the site dates back to the 13th-century rule of the Comyns.
 One of the principal seats of the Mormaers who controlled Buchan, the motte was used by Alexander Comyn as the prime centre to carry out legal affairs.
 Surrounded by a deep ditch, the level hill of earth was topped by a wooden tower containing accommodation for the family.
 A drawbridge prevented intruders gaining access to the timber staircase on the side of the slope leading to the palisade around the tower.
 Barns, stables and other ancillary structures were housed in another courtyard alongside it that incorporated the same protection measures.
 After Robert the Bruce defeated Comyn's son, John, at the Battle of Barra on 24 December 1307, there followed the Harrying of Buchan and Ellon was destroyed by fire; the earthen mound survived until it was flattened at the start of the 19th century.
 The downfall of the Comyns saw the ownership of the lands returned to the Crown which held them until gifted to Alexander Stewart, Earl of Buchan by Robert II of Scotland.